How to implement a ‘free trial’ for macOS apps

 AquaticPrime seems old and semi-dead.
 Which things in that list are well-supported in 2017?
 The top ones in that list seem to be SoftwareKey, CryptoLicensing, and GameShield.
 In a nutshell, they all look shite.

 I wrote this because I want to charge for Vidrio.
 This post is not associated with my employer.
-This site is hosted by Netlify (who are great, but I'm not associated with them either).
+Found an error?
+Edit this page.